 How Stressful Is Flying For Dogs?

 Think about how stressful airplane travel is for many humans.
-If your pup can fly with you in the cabin (e.g., if you have a service dog), it’s a less stressful experience.
-But if your furry friend has to fly in the cargo hold of a large, commercial jet, many pet experts say that this can be highly stressful for pets.
+If your pup can fly with you in the cabin, it can be stressful for them too.

 Do Dogs Yawn When Stressed?

 Dogs yawn when they’re tired or bored, but they also yawn when they’re stressed.
 A stressful yawn can last longer and be more pronounced than a sleepy or bored yawn.
 Dogs often exhibit frequent, excessive yawning when they’re stressed.

 Do Dogs Shed More When Stressed?

 Yes.
 Excessive shedding can be a sign of stress in dogs — and it can happen fairly quickly.
 The theory from experts is that when some dogs get stressed, their bodies produce a lot of adrenaline, which causes immediate hair loss.